-Before that, Emmanuel worked on feature film projects such as Pastworld, an adaptation of the novel by Ian Beck, co-written with John McKay (Crush, Robin Hood), developed by Paul Brooks (Pitch Perfect, The Fourth Kind) for Gold Circle Films; Ghosthunters, an action/adventure co-written with John McKay, developed by Lee Thomas and Donald de Line (Body of Lies, The Italian Job) for Warner Bros; Break the Bank, a family film (remake of the 1964 French comedy Faites sauter la banque!), also co-written with John McKay for StudioCanal; Robin Forever, an action romantic comedy set in Paris and Mapping the Edge, a psychological thriller co-written with novelist Sarah Dunant.
+Before that, Emmanuel worked on feature film projects such as Pastworld, an adaptation of the novel by Ian Beck, co-written with John McKay (Crush, Robin Hood), developed by Paul Brooks (Pitch Perfect, The Fourth Kind) for Gold Circle Films; Ghosthunters, an action/adventure co-written with John McKay, developed by Lee Thomas and Donald de Line (Body of Lies, The Italian Job) for Warner Bros; Break the Bank, a family film (remake of the 1964 French comedy Faites sauter la banque!), also co-written with John McKay for StudioCanal; No Time to Kill, an action thriller set in London and Mapping the Edge, a psychological thriller co-written with novelist Sarah Dunant.

 In 2014, Emmanuel launched SCREENPLAY Unlimited, a company dedicated to screenwriting and screenplay development.
 He also re-designed his 3-day Advanced Development Workshop around the Story-Type Method®, an innovative framework aimed at anyone involved in the script development process: writers, directors, creative producers, development executives, showrunners and story editors.
 His first book in the Story-Type Method series, Screenwriting Unchained, was published in 2016 and quickly became an Amazon bestseller (see www.screenwritingunchained.com for more info).
-Three more volumes are scheduled for publication in 2017-2018, two of these being companion books for the new workshop modules he designed in 2017, one on Thrillers and the other on Comedy writing.
+Four more volumes are scheduled for publication in 2018-2019, three of these being companion books for the new workshop modules he designed in 2017 on thriller, animation and comedy writing.